less/less-docs/README.md

 * Always a space after a property's colon (.e.g, `display: block;` and not `display:block;`)
 * End _all_ lines with a semi-colon
 * Attribute selectors, like `input[type="text"]` should always wrap the attribute's value in double quotes.
 This is important to do in your own code as well, for consistency and safety (see this [blog post on unquoted attribute values](http://mathiasbynens.be/notes/unquoted-attribute-values) that can lead to XSS attacks).
-* When HTML is in your examples, use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags with no trailing slash)
+* When HTML is in your examples, use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags with _no trailing slash_)
-* All page files should have globally unique names regardless of where they are located in the repository.

 Examples: